tvdk-sudoku/Year11Notes/content/notes/AEECO - Chapter 5.md

 - Are an important feature of imperfect markets

 > [!DEFINITION] Barrier to Enter
-> A barrier to entry is anything that restricts or blocks the entry of new firms into an industry or ma
+> A barrier to entry is anything that restricts or blocks the entry of new firms into an industry or market.
+> They may include government regulation, and patents, technology barriers, start-up costs and licensing requirements.